refinedev/refine/documentation/blog/2023-05-23-react-tooltip.md

     Vite > Headless > Rest Api > No auth

-After completing the required steps and clicking the 'complete' button, you will be redirected to a preview page for your refine application.
+After completing the required steps and clicking the 'complete' button, you will be redirected to a preview page for your Refine application.
 Here, you can make any necessary adjustments before building and downloading the application file.

 Once you're done tweaking the application to your taste, click on the `Build & Download` button on the sidebar to download the application.
 If you haven't already, you will be prompted to sign in with your Google or GitHub profile.